PHCY5616 Pharmacy Placement II

 - All activities in the hospitals focus on the patient and the role of the pharmacist.
 The emphasis is on case studies and a detailed breakdown of all the issues surrounding evidenced-based care of the patient under the headings of patient profile, presentation and diagnosis, medications and clinical, and the role of the pharmacist.
 Students will be provided with opportunities to learn about different aspects of hospital pharmacy practice beyond clinical care.
 Students work in small groups under the guidance of a pharmacist mentor and undertake discussion sessions and presentations aimed at understanding the basis for a treatment and review of a patient's therapy/medication as well as the role of the pharmacist in the hospital setting.

-- Students are able to (1) further develop clinical skills learnt in previous pharmacy practice units and Placement I and apply these skills to the hospital setting; (2) understand the processes and information flow in the hospital environment in relation to patient records and care; (3) appreciate the different roles of the pharmacist in the hospital setting; (4) understand the depth and breadth of responsibility a pharmacist has to a patient and apply this in the patient care setting; (5) understand the importance and nature of medication review and apply this in the patient care setting; (6) apply the principles of diversity in this patient care setting; (7) appreciate the benefit of liaising with other health professionals to optimise a patient's health care and apply this in the patient care setting; (8) acquire a deeper awareness of the ethics of pharmacy practice in relation to patient confidentiality and the interaction with other health professionals, including other pharmacists and apply this in the patient care setting; (9) understand and apply a patient's laboratory test data with respect to common diseases and drug therapy; and (10) develop lifelong learning goals in light of the clinical experience.
+- Students are able to (1) use clinical skills learnt in previous pharmacy practice units and Placement I and apply these skills to the hospital setting; (2) discuss the processes and information flow in the hospital setting in relation to patient records and explain the journey of the patient within the healthcare system; (3) discuss the different roles of the pharmacist in the hospital setting; (4) recognise the depth and breadth of responsibility a pharmacist has to patient care in the hospital setting; (5) describe the importance and nature of medication reconciliation and medication review and use critical thinking to evaluate medical and medication knowledge in order to formulate appropriate and prioritised medication management plans.; (6) recognise the principles of diversity in this patient care setting; (7) explain the role and boundaries of different health professionals and discuss the benefit of liaising with other health professionals to optimise a patient's health care in the hospital setting; (8) recognise and discuss complex ethical and legal issues of pharmacy practice in relation to patient confidentiality and the interaction with other health professionals, including other pharmacists and apply this in the patient care setting; (9) interpret laboratory test results and recommend changes to optimise drug therapy; and (10) explain and apply principles of lifelong learning and effectively use appropriate educational resources in light of the clinical experience.

 Supplementary assessment is not available in this unit.